 - a.
 If negative information is received about an applicant, CMHA shall consider the time, nature, and extent of the applicant's conduct and factors that might indicate a reasonable probability of favorable future conduct.
 To be considered in CMHA's screening assessment of the applicant, mitigating circumstances must be verifiable. - b.
-Mitigating circumstances12 are facts relating to the applicant's record of unsuitable rental history or behavior, which, when verified, indicate both: (1) the reason for the unsuitable rental history and/or behavior; and (2) that the reason for the unsuitable rental history and behavior is no longer in effect or is under control, and the applicant's prospect for lease compliance is an acceptable one, justifying admission.
+Mitigating circumstances are facts relating to the applicant's record of unsuitable rental history or behavior, which, when verified, indicate both: (1) the reason for the unsuitable rental history and/or behavior; and (2) that the reason for the unsuitable rental history and behavior is no longer in effect or is under control, and the applicant's prospect for lease compliance is an acceptable one, justifying admission.
 Mitigating circumstances may outweigh information already gathered in the screening process. - c.
-If the applicant asserts that the mitigating circumstances relate to a change in disability, medical condition or course of treatment, CMHA shall have the right to refer such information to persons qualified to evaluate the evidence and verify the mitigating circumstance.
-CMHA shall also have the right to request further information reasonably needed to verify the mitigating circumstance, even if such information is of a medically confidential nature.
-Such inquiries will be limited to the information necessary to verify the mitigating circumstances or, in the case of a person with disabilities, to verify the need for a reasonable accommodation. - d.
-Examples of mitigating circumstances might include: - (1) Evidence of successful rehabilitation;
+If the applicant asserts that the mitigating circumstances relate to a change in disability, medical condition or course of treatment, CMHA shall have the right to refer such information to persons qualified to

-11 Applicants whose landlord, financial, criminal and other references demonstrate that they are already willing and able to comply with lease terms in their existing housing will be considered to have met this criterion, whether or not they are disabled.
+&lt;sup>11 Applicants whose landlord, financial, criminal and other references demonstrate that they are already willing and able to comply with lease terms in their existing housing will be considered to have met this criterion, whether or not they are disabled.
 Applicants whose housing situations make it difficult for CMHA to determine whether or not they are able and willing to comply with lease terms (e.g. because they are homeless, are living with friends or relatives, or have other non-traditional housing circumstances) will have to demonstrate ability and willingness to comply with lease terms whether or not they are disabled.

-12 Mitigating circumstance is applicable to all applicants.
+Mitigating circumstance is applicable to all applicants.